bookofproofs/bookofproofs.github.io/_sources/history/17th-century/mohr.md

 title: Mohr, Georg
 born: 1640
 died: 1697
-keywords: Georg Mohr, Mascheroni, analytical geometry, calculus, Descartes, conic sections, complex numbers
+keywords: georg mohr,mohr
-description: Georg Mohrpioneered the development of analytical geometry and was the first to conceive of differential calculus, complex numbers, and other mathematical innovations.
+description: Georg Mohr was a Danish mathematician who anticipated Mascheroni's proof that all ruler and compass constructions can be accomplished with compasses alone.
 references: bookofproofs$6909
-contributors: @J-J-O'Connor,@E-F-Robertson,bookofproofs,@ChatGPT
+contributors: @J-J-O'Connor,@E-F-Robertson,bookofproofs

 ---